 What is the average cost to replace rotors?

-Several key factors can affect the overall cost of rotor replacement:
+Several key factors can influence the cost of replacing brake rotors, including:

 How much is a new set of brake rotors?